msyvr/ruray/README.md

 - Consider running on a cloud provider's more powerful machine (with GPU acceleration).

 ### LICENSE
 Not having looked into licenses for a while, I did a quick search and found [this](https://www.reddit.com/r/opensource/comments/1b5oeq4/comment/kta5hwv/), which seemed to align with my intent - so Apache 2.0 it is.
-See the [LICENSE](https://github.com/msyvr/ruray/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/msyvr/ruray?tab=License-1-ov-file) for details.